hyperrhiz/jekyll-journal/README.md

 type: name of the folder containing the issue, minus the underscore
 issue: a number
 year: a year
-DOI: xxx.xxx <-- the parts of the doi unique to this article. leave off the base journal doi
+DOI: xxx.xxx <-- the parts of the doi unique to this issue and article. leave off the base journal doi
 title: title of the essay as it will appear in the TOC
 names:
  - firstname: author1